- Oops!Something went wrong.Please try again later.

-The fund is sponsored by State Street Global Advisors.
-It has amassed assets over $252.67 million, making it one of the average sized ETFs in the World ETFs.
-This particular fund seeks to match the performance of the S&P Global Dividend Aristocrats Index before fees and expenses.
+The fund is managed by State Street Global Advisors.
+WDIV has been able to amass assets over $326.45 million, making it one of the average sized ETFs in the World ETFs.
+Before fees and expenses, this particular fund seeks to match the performance of the S&P Global Dividend Aristocrats Index.

 The S&P Global Dividend Aristocrats Index measures the performance of high dividend-yield companies included in the S&P Global BMI that have followed a managed-dividends policy of increasing or stable dividends for at least ten consecutive years.

 Expense ratios are an important factor in the return of an ETF and in the long-term, cheaper funds can significantly outperform their more expensive cousins, other things remaining the same.